max-fineman/max-fineman.github.io/index.md

 My work speaks to broader debates about how the dramatic rise in asset prices over the past four decades has redistributed wealth and advantage across households and reshaped economic inequality.

-My work has been supported by the Russell Sage Foundation.
+My work has been supported by the Russell Sage Foundation and the Prize Fellowship in the Social Sciences.
 I hold a PhD in Sociology and Social Policy from Princeton University and a BA in Philosophy from Columbia University.

 ## Publications
 [Bad timing: mass-participatory asset bubbles as a mechanism of predatory inclusion](https://doi.org/10.1093/sf/soag061) \(with [Adam Goldstein](https://sociology.princeton.edu/people/adam-goldstein)\). _Social Forces_, 2026. ([PDF](papers/bad_timing.pdf))